 Even with the best will in the world mistakes can happen and the best of kitchens can be visited by the dreaded Mr Cock-up from time to time.
-Here are a few things that can go wrong in the preserve making business and your how-to on Trouble-shooting preserves
+Here are a few things that can go wrong in the preserve making business and your how-to on those sticky situations and trouble-shooting preserves

 Not you, the jam or jelly!
-Sometimes you think you are all ready for potting up and in realirty you re not.
+Sometimes you think you are all ready for potting up and in reality the jam/jelly is not.
 If your jam or jelly is too runny then simply tip it all back into the preserving pan and boil it again.
 Test for set and repot.

-Not the sort of jewels you want in preserve making, crystalisation is when there is too much sugar in the fruit mixture and it has not dissolved completely.
+Not the sort of jewels you want in preserve making, crystalisation is when there is too much sugar in the fruit mixture or it has not dissolved completely.

 When the fruit or other inclusions float up to the top of your jam and leave you with a jelly/jam combo look.
 You have either not cooked the fruit for long enough, or, the most common reason, you have been too hasty in potting up the jam/jelly straight after bioiling and not let it rest for a few minutes first.